matthijsknigge/mendelianrandomization/README.md

 |rs10165460| 0.1773090| 0.02143430 |    C | T |1.315e-16|

 Now it is time to combine exposure and outcome, the next step is to harmonize both datasets.
 This includes aligning SNPs, and taking the intercept.
+Herefore we use `mr.harmonize`.

 ```
 h <- mr.harmonize(By = hdl$Beta, Bx = celiac$beta, By.se = hdl$SE, Bx.se = celiac$se,